 Hiroshima Bound - A personal documentary that tracks the construction of America's collective memory (or lack of one) of the bombings of Hiroshima and Nagasaki.

 Under the Sun - A fascinating portrait of one North Korean girl and her parents in the year as she prepares to join the Korean Children's Union on Kim Jong-Il's birthday.

 Homo Sapiens - Abandoned landscapes of urban decay portend an ominous future in this wordless documentary.
 From the KimStim Collection.

 H2Omx - Can a mega-city mobilize its 22 million citizens to become water sustainable?

 Worlds Apart - A series on cross-cultural healthcare.
-These four unique trigger films raise awareness about how cultural barriers affect patient-provider communication and other aspects of care for patients of diverse backgrounds.
+Four films raise awareness about how cultural barriers affect patient-provider communication and other aspects of care for patients of diverse backgrounds.

 In Place - Just In Time Training - In this inspiring and motivating session, Dr. Tom Pomeranz focuses on the four coaching strategies that can serve to dramatically enhance the effectiveness of Direct Support Professionals.

 Code Gray: Ethical Dilemmas in Nursing - Academy Award nominee for Best Short Documentary.
 Explores four open-ended cases in which nurses confront serious ethical dilemmas in their day-to-day work.